Thinkwise/docs/docs/sf/service_tier.md

 ##### Resources

-The other files required by the source code to function, are in the resources directory.
+The other files required by the source code to function are in the resources directory.
 This includes, for instance, the persistence.xml file that Hibernate needs to establish a connection with the database.

 ##### Webapp

 The webapp directory contains the files that describe how the web service should be deployed on the web server.
-For the service tier these are the web.xml and sun-jaxws.xml files containing information about the servlet configuration for the services.
+For the service tier, these are the web.xml and sun-jaxws.xml files containing information about the servlet configuration for the services.

-When the project is opened in Eclipse, **.\\src\\main\\java** and **.\\src\\main\\resources** on **Java Resources** and **.\\src\\main\\webapp** fall under **Deployed Resources**.
+If the project is opened in Eclipse, **.\\src\\main\\java** and **.\\src\\main\\resources** on **Java Resources** and **.\\src\\main\\webapp** fall under **Deployed Resources**.

 The pom.xml file describes for Maven how the project should be built.
 This includes, for instance, the libraries on which the project is dependent and from where these must be retrieved.

 The directory called **target** is the default location where Maven places its results.
-Here you will find the .war archive of the Java service tier, after building the structure.
+Here, you will find the .war archive of the Java service tier after building the structure.

 The built.bat is a batch script for Maven to execute a clean and package of the project.
 As a result, it is not necessary that Eclipse is installed to build the service tier.